kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

             $query = $this->dba->query($sql . "\r\n# L: ".__LINE__.'.
 F:'.__FILE__.".
 M: ".__METHOD__);
         }

-Of course, `REPLACE INTO` doesn't make sense in this case, but this ´GET` value may not be set, that's why we have the condition.
+Of course, `REPLACE INTO` doesn't make sense in this case, but this `GET` value may not be set, that's why we have the condition.
 Anyway, `REPLACE INTO` will eventually delete first and then insert which means 2 operations for index update, which may be costly.

 Therefore the following `ON DUPLICATE KEY UPDATE` construct is much more intelligent: